tjercus/ng2-civ/README.md

 ## TODO
  # EPIC #2 City (Flesh out City concept some more)
- - Introduce Warrior and allow it to settle in city.units
+ - Allow Warrior to settle in city.units via context menu
- - Introduce upkeep cost for city.units
  - Create CityEdit modal component, activated when doubleclicking on a city
  - Introduce Production of units (depending on Cost of a unit and City production per turn)
- - Growth of a City
  - Add css for City Size nr
- - Buildings should influence production and food

  #EPIC #3 more subtle production/tiletypes
  - Introduce Sea with Fish